Better audio representations are more brain-like: linking model-brain alignment with performance in downstream auditory tasks: Methods

 \subsection{Component regression}

-In addition to performing regression directly on voxels, we also regressed onto independent components obtained in a previous study \cite{norman2015distinct}.
-The decomposition is done by first averaging voxel responses over all subjects and then decomposing the resulting matrix of dimension given by the number of stimuli (165) times the number of voxels.
-The authors identified six independent components (shown in Fig.~\ref{fig:brain-components}) that together explained 80\% of the voxel variance in the NH2015 dataset.
+In addition to performing regression directly on voxels, for the NH2015, we also regressed onto independent components obtained in a previous study \cite{norman2015distinct}.
+The decomposition is done by first averaging voxel responses over all subjects and then decomposing the resulting matrix of dimension given by the number of stimuli ($N=165$) times the number of voxels.
+The authors identified six independent components that together explained 80\% of the voxel variance in the NH2015 dataset.
 Moreover, the authors were able to characterize the stimulus selectivity of each component: \begin{itemize} \item \textbf{Component 1 (LF)} assigned higher weights to voxels responding to low-frequency pure tones in a tonotopy mapping experiment. \item \textbf{Component 2 (HF)} assigned higher weights to voxels responding to high-frequency pure tones. \item \textbf{Component 3 (Broadband)} was selective for stimuli with broadband spectra and rapid temporal modulations, exhibiting vertical patterns in a spectrogram. \item \textbf{Component 4 (Pitch)} was selective for tonal stimuli, exhibiting horizontal lines in a spectrogram. \item \textbf{Component 5 (Speech)} showed strong selectivity for speech, with speech stimuli eliciting the highest responses, followed by sung music and vocalizations. \item \textbf{Component 6 (Music)} showed selective responses to music. \end{itemize}

-For consistency, we report the components in the same order as the original study.
-Because they were obtained using independent component analysis (ICA), they are not ordered by explained variance, as in PCA.
+For consistency, we report the components in the same order as the \citet{norman2015distinct} and \citet{tuckute2023many} studies.
 The reported metric is the Pearson coefficient of determination $R^2$ between the predicted component values and the ones measured from fMRI data.